-In your experience working with technology solution providers (TSPs), do you see a large percentage providing solutions that limit their customers’ choice of payment processors?
+In your experience working with value-added resellers (VARs) and managed services providers (MSPs), do you see a large percentage providing solutions that limit their customers’ choice of payment processors?

-Terry Zeigler, President/CEO, Datacap Systems, Inc. – Up until the time that card acquirers started buying up software developers, we saw three kinds of TSPs:
+Terry Zeigler, President/CEO, Datacap Systems, Inc. – Up until the time that card acquirers started buying up software developers, we saw three kinds of technology resellers:

 - Those that wouldn’t involve themselves with payments at all